Param-Harrison/kidzode/public/courses/pixel-heroes/superhero_challenge.md

 # Challenge: Complete Superhero Profile

-Add a weakness to make a complete profile!
+Challenge time!
+Add a weakness to make a complete profile.
+Add a weaknesses list, pick a random weakness, then show the complete profile!

-## What to Do
-1. Add a weaknesses list
-2. Pick a random weakness
-3. Show the complete profile!

 ```python
 import random